MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/marketing-integrate-dynamicscrm.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: integration, synchronize, map, Sales ms.date: 04/01/2019
+ms.search.keywords: integration, synchronize, map, Sales ms.date: 06/13/2019
 ms.author: bholtorf
-ms.openlocfilehash: 3cc053158581d4fc9b87dc3e505a23ed809c1c8f
+ms.openlocfilehash: 716e195b4e8c5b4150d7a288918c3fb84f6ac713
-ms.sourcegitcommit: 04581558f6c5488c705a7ac392cf297be10b5f4f
+ms.sourcegitcommit: 8fe694b7bbe7fc0456ed5a9e42291218d2251b05
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 06/06/2019
+ms.lasthandoff: 07/04/2019
-ms.locfileid: "1620877"
+ms.locfileid: "1726875"
 ---
 # <a name="using-dynamics-365-for-sales-from-business-central"></a>Using Dynamics 365 for Sales from Business Central
 If you use Dynamics 365 for Sales for customer engagement, you can enjoy seamless integration in the lead-to-cash process by using [!INCLUDE[d365fin](includes/d365fin_md.md)] for backend activities such as processing orders, managing inventory, and doing your finances.

+Before you can use the integration capabilities, you must set up the connection and define users in [!INCLUDE[crm_md](includes/crm_md.md)].
+For more information, see [Integrating with Dynamics 365 for Sales](admin-prepare-dynamics-365-for-sales-for-integration.md).

 > [!NOTE]
-> This topic assumes that you are using the online versions of [!INCLUDE[d365fin](includes/d365fin_md.md)] and Sales.
-You can mix online and on-premises versions, but that requires special configuration.
-For more information, see [Preparing to Integrate to Dynamics 365 for Sales On-Premises](/dynamics365/business-central/dev-itpro/administration/prepare-dynamics-365-for-sales-for-integration).
+> These steps describe the process of integrating online versions of [!INCLUDE[crm_md](includes/crm_md.md)] and [!INCLUDE[d365fin](includes/d365fin_md.md)].
+For information about on-prem configuration, see [Preparing Dynamics 365 for Sales for Integration on-premises](/dynamics365/business-central/dev-itpro/administration/prepare-dynamics-365-for-sales-for-integration).

 Integrating the applications lets you access data in Sales from [!INCLUDE[d365fin](includes/d365fin_md.md)], and in some cases the other way around.
 You can work with and synchronise data that both services have in common, such as customers, contacts, and sales information, and keep the data up to date in both applications.